atbashEE/runtime/README.md

 Added Features

 - Packager for creating custom runtimes.
-- Support for microprofile-config.properties files at alternative locations.
+- Support for _microprofile-config.properties_ files at alternative locations.
+- Fix issue for certain values of `@ApplicationPath.value` -
 **version 0.3**